zacharylee97/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails where visitors can browse the catalogue, add items to the cart and checkout using Stripe.
+A receipt will also be sent to the email provided.
+Visitors can create an account and log in, which allows them to write reviews and rate the products.
+Admin features include viewing the dashboard, adding a product and creating a new category.

 ## Final Product